ricci2511/deduplo/README.md

 # deduplo

-A simple CLI program that uses my `dupescout` package to find duplicate files in the given directory, lists them, and optionally deletes them if any are selected.
+A simple CLI program that uses my `filecollate` package to find duplicate files in the given directory, lists them, and optionally deletes them if any are selected.

 # warning :warning: